adamggrim/forecast-command/README.md

 |   └── zip_code_to_url_map.json: Maps zip code strings to weather.gov forecast URL strings
 ├── __init__.py: File for recognizing the package
 ├── __main__.py: Runs the forecast command
-├── config.py: Opens the JSON file for use in the package ├── constants.py: Defines constants used throughout the package ├── enums.py: Defines enum for temperature scales
+├── config.py: Loads JSON file for use in the package ├── constants.py: Defines constants used throughout the package ├── enums.py: Defines enum for temperature scales
 ├── exceptions.py: Defines custom exceptions for data and input errors